 The COPSY study was developed based on the design and methods of the representative longitudinal BELLA Study.
 The BELLA Study is the mental health module of the German National Health Interview and Examination Survey among Children and Adolescents (KiGGS), and it is conducted in close cooperation with the Robert Koch Institute since 2003.
 The large and solid data sets of the BELLA study are used as reference data (gathered prior to the pandemic) in comparison to data of the COPSY study (gathered during the pandemic).

 In the nationwide COPSY study, an extensive online survey on the mental health of children and adolescents and their families in Germany has been conducted from May till June 2020.
 The resulting representative sample of the nationwide COPSY study consists of more than 1,000 11- to 17-year-old children and adolescents, and 1,500 parents of 7- to 17-year-olds.
 The administered online questionnaire included questions about how children dealt with the crisis situation, questions about school, friends and family, mental health problems such as anxiety and depression, and psychosomatic complaints.
 The family environment, media consumption and eating habits were also examined.
-From December 2020 till January 2021 the first follow-up assessment of the COPSY study has been conducted.
-A second follow-up assessment is planned for Summer 2021.
+From December 2020 till January 2021 the first follow-up assessment of the COPSY study and from September till October 2021 a second follow-up assessment have been conducted.
 Reports on the COPSY study and its results have been published in the media and in the scientific literature (please see COPSY IN THE PRESS AND MEDIA below).